tongyx361/Awesome-LLM4Math/README.md

 - **[WebInstruct(Sub)](https://tiger-ai-lab.github.io/MAmmoTH2/)**
   - **# of Queries**: ~10M(2,335,220)
   - **Query Description**:
-    - “In this paper, we aim to **mine these instruction-response pairs from the web** using a three-step pipeline.
+    - "In this paper, we aim to **mine these instruction-response pairs from the web** using a three-step pipeline.
       1) **Recall** step: We create a diverse seed dataset by crawling several quiz websites.
 We use this seed data to train a **fastText** model (Joulin et al., 2016) and employ it to recall documents from **Common Crawl** (Computer, 2023).
 GPT-4 is used to trim down the recalled documents by their root URL.
 We obtain 18M documents through this step.
       2) **Extract** step: We utilize open-source LLMs like **Qwen-72B** (Bai et al., 2023) to extract Q-A pairs from these documents, producing roughly 5M candidate Q-A pairs.
       3) **Refine** step: After extraction, we further employ **Mixtral-8×22B** (Jiang et al., 2024) and **Qwen-72B** (Bai et al., 2023) to refine (Zheng et al., 2024b) these candidate Q-A pairs.
 This refinement operation aims to **remove unrelated content, fix formality, and add missing explanations to the candidate Q-A pairs**.
-Eventually, we harvest a total of 10M instruction-response pairs through these steps.”
+Eventually, we harvest a total of 10M instruction-response pairs through these steps."
-    - “The pie chart reveals that WebInstruct is predominantly composed of science-related subjects, with **81.69%** of the data falling under the broad **"Science"** category.
+    - "The pie chart reveals that WebInstruct is predominantly composed of science-related subjects, with **81.69%** of the data falling under the broad **"Science"** category.
       - Within this category, **Mathematics** takes up **the largest share at 68.36%**,
       - followed by **Physics, Chemistry, and Biology**.
-    - The remaining **non-science categories, such as Business, Art & Design, and Health & Medicine**, contribute to the diversity of the dataset.”
+    - The remaining **non-science categories, such as Business, Art & Design, and Health & Medicine**, contribute to the diversity of the dataset."
-    - “In terms of **data sources**, the **vast majority (86.73%)** of the instruction-response pairs come from **exam-style questions**, while **forum discussions** make up the remaining **13.27%**.”
+    - "In terms of **data sources**, the **vast majority (86.73%)** of the instruction-response pairs come from **exam-style questions**, while **forum discussions** make up the remaining **13.27%**."
-    - “To quantify the error percentages, we randomly sample 50 refined QA examples and ask the human annotators to compare whether the refined examples are correct and significantly better than the extracted ones in terms of format and intermediate solutions.
+    - "To quantify the error percentages, we randomly sample 50 refined QA examples and ask the human annotators to compare whether the refined examples are correct and significantly better than the extracted ones in terms of format and intermediate solutions.
       - As we can see from Figure 6, **78%** examples have been **improved** after refinement
-      - and **only 10%** examples introduce **hallucinations** after refinement..”
+      - and **only 10%** examples introduce **hallucinations** after refinement."
   - **Answer Description**: Same as query.

 ## Continual Pre-Training: Methods / Models / Corpora